 COMP 270.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in computer science.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.
+Semester course, one, two or three hours.

 COMP 314.
 AUTOMATA THEORY.
 This course is an introduction to computation theory including the topics: finite automata, regular languages, pushdown automata, context-free languages, Turing machines, recursive languages and functions, and computational complexity.
 Prerequisites: Computer Science 220 and Mathematics 213.
+Spring semester only, three hours.

 COMP 325.
 COMPUTER ARCHITECTURE AND ORGANIZATION.
 Organization, elementary architectural design and computer instruction sets are examined and used via programming in an assembly language.
 Students are given an introduction to the manner in which digital computers actually work.
 Prerequisite: Computer Science 233.
+Fall semester only, three hours.

 COMP 340.
 OPERATING SYSTEMS.
 A study of the basic principles of operating system design and implementation including types of computer systems, general architecture of several representative computer systems, security, run-time systems, and performance measurement and evaluation.
-Prerequisites: Computer Science 222; and Computer Science 325 or Electrical Engineering 204.
+Prerequisites: Computer Science 222 and 233.
+Corequisite: Computer Science 325 or Electrical Engineering 204.
+Semester course, three hours.